pulakk/blog/remote-camera/accessing-router-through-internet.md

 *If you're new to this tutorial, you may like to go through the [Introduction](https://pulakk.github.io/blog/remote-camera/) to know if you actually need these steps and if so, to understand why the setup is tedious and time consuming.*

-My router was connected to the internet behind a [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT).
+My TP-Link MR3020 v3 router was connected to the internet through a Huawei E3372h-607 USB Dongle Modem, which meant the internet access was behind a [CGNAT](https://en.wikipedia.org/wiki/Carrier-grade_NAT).
 This meant that I would require VPN client support on my router to access it through a hosted server.

 ```